VeriQAi/.github/profile/README.md

 **🚀 Ready to use right now - no signup required:**

 ## [Assignment Maker](https://veriqai.github.io/GradeBridge-Assignment-Maker/)
-**For Educators** • Create structured assignments with LaTeX support and Gradescope integration
+**For Educators** • Create structured assignments that auto-generate guided submission forms for students
 - LaTeX rendering for STEM courses
+- **Exports JSON that students load in Student Submission app**
-- PDF generation and JSON export
+- PDF generation for Gradescope templates
-- Drag-and-drop interface
 - Browser-based - no installation needed

 ## [Student Submission](https://veriqai.github.io/GradeBridge-Student-Submission/)
-**For Students** • Complete assignments and generate professional PDFs for submission
+**For Students** • **Load assignments from Assignment Maker** and generate professional PDFs
+- **Imports JSON files created by instructors using Assignment Maker**
-- Text, image, and LaTeX support
+- Text, image, and LaTeX support with guided structure
 - AI usage tracking and reflection
-- Auto-save and offline capable
-- Gradescope-ready PDF output
+- **Gradescope-ready PDF output that matches instructor templates**
 ---

 ## Why These Two Apps?